 - Many animals that live in the desert are nocturnal

 - The Sahara can get to are over 40 °C during the summer

-- There are four significant types of deserts – hot and dry, semiarid, coastal, and cold.
+- There are four significant types of deserts – hot and dry desert, semiarid desert, coastal desert, and cold desert.

 - About 20 percent of Earth’s land surface is desert